ddrohan/mobile-app-dev-labs/session06/lab/md/step06.md

 ```

 Unfortunately, this step isn't as simple and straightforward as the last step, in that we need to
-- display the coffee details on the Edit Screen
+- display the coffee details (that the user has selected) on the Edit Screen via a **GET** request
--
+- send a **PUT** request to update our coffee on the server
+- return the user to the screen they were on before they chose to edit their coffee